Tim Noakes

 Timothy David Noakes (born 1949) is a South African scientist and an emeritus professor in the Division of Exercise Science and Sports Medicine at the University of Cape Town.

 He has run more than 70 marathons and ultramarathons, and is the author of several books on exercise and diet.
 He is known for his work in sports science and for his support of a low-carbohydrate, high-fat (LCHF, Banting) diet, as set out in his books The Real Meal Revolution and Lore of Nutrition: Challenging Conventional Dietary Beliefs.

+Education

+Tim Noakes holds three higher education degrees from the University of Cape Town (UCT).
+He earned his MBChB (Bachelor of Medicine, Bachelor of Surgery) in 1974; MD (Doctor of Medicine) in 1981; DSc (Med) (Doctor of Science in Medicine) in 2002, specializing in Exercise Science.
+He also holds an honorary doctorate PhD (hc), awarded in 2011 by the University of Amsterdam.

 Background

 Noakes was born in Salisbury, Southern Rhodesia (today Harare, Zimbabwe) in 1949 as the son of a third-generation tobacco exporter and moved to South Africa at the age of five.
 Noakes attended boarding school at Monterey Preparatory School in Constantia, Cape Town.
 Prep school was followed by Diocesan College, from which he matriculated in 1966.

 Career

 In 1980 Noakes was tasked to start a sports science course at the University of Cape Town.
 Noakes went on to head the Medical Research Council-funded Bioenergetics of Exercise Research Unit, which was later changed to the MRC/UCT Research Unit for Exercise Science and Sports Medicine.

 In the early 1990s Noakes co-founded the Sports Science Institute of South Africa.

 He is a researcher on the condition now known as exercise-associated hyponatremia (EAH).

 In 1996 Noakes published his theory of the "central governor".
 The theory proposed that fatigue is a "protective emotion" rather than a physiological state.

 Noakes served on the selection panel for the International Olympic Committee’s Science Prize between 1995 and 2002.

 In 2005 he undertook a series of experiments in the Arctic and Antarctic on South African (British-born) swimmer Lewis Gordon Pugh to understand human capability in extreme cold.
 He discovered that Pugh had the ability to raise his core body temperature before entering the water in anticipation of the cold and coined the phrase 'anticipatory thermo-genesis' to describe it.
 In 2007, Noakes was the expedition doctor for Pugh's one kilometre swim at the Geographic North Pole.